 - Make sure to clear away all sawdust particles that are left on the wood.
 It’s time to add the LED mini string lights.
 With a small drill bit, drill a hole in the center area of the table.
 Make the hole just wide enough to feed the string lights through.

 - Flip your tabletop over and feed the string lights through the hole from the underside of the table.
 With the lights completely pulled through, place your metal stool in the center of the wood.
 Secure the table to the base with wood screws and washers.
-This is where the decorative pattern in the stool top comes in handy.
+This is where the decorative pattern and mosaic designs on the stool top come in handy.
 The open spaces make it easy to drill small wood screws into the mosaic table top.

 - Now you should have your wood stained, hole drilled, and tabletop secured to the base legs and the LED string lights are pulled through from underneath.
 The lights can then be placed in the cutout groove.5.
 Once the lights are pulled through and in place go ahead and fill the groove with your mosaic gems or glass tiles.